Applying as an Aboriginal Student

 Collect the required transcripts and reference letters and any other required supporting documents.

 Investigate faculty members in the graduate program.
-Many graduate degree programs (especially those that require a master’s thesis or doctoral dissertation) recommend that before applying, you make contact with a faculty member in the department under whose mentorship you would like to study.
-This person may be able to support your application in the selection process.
+Before applying, make contact with a faculty member in the department under whose mentorship you would like to study.
+This person may be able to support you in the application process.

 Apply online and arrange to have your transcripts and letters sent to the College of Graduate Studies.

-Although it is not required, you are strongly encouraged to self-identify as an Aboriginal applicant in the application.
-You are also encouraged to provide information in your application regarding the academic, cultural, personal and professional knowledge that has strengthened your preparation for graduate study.
+Although it is not required, we strongly encourage you to self-identify as an Aboriginal applicant in the application.
+We also encourage you to provide information in your application regarding the academic, cultural, personal and professional knowledge that has strengthened your preparation for graduate study.

-At any time during this process, you are welcome to contact the College of Graduate Studies, firstname.lastname@example.org.
+At any time during this process, you are welcome to contact the College of Graduate Studies at firstname.lastname@example.org.
 We are happy to help.